takers1124/BFRS_Takers/README.md

 Assign functional groups.
 References my taxonomic groups to FunGuild database.

-Process overview - part 2, with R using several programs
+Part 2 - statistical analysis with R

 (1)
 Export feature table and taxonomy table (with functional groups) as CSV files and import into R.